 What does it mean to shipwreck your faith?
 It means moving from the secure foundation of Jesus Christ.
 It means diluting your faith in God with faith in self, faith in effort, faith in your ability to perform.
 It’s trying instead of trusting.
 It’s striving instead of resting.

 What Paul never said

-What Paul does say is that a group of “certain men” had shipwrecked their faith and of that group two men had been handed over to Satan so that they might be taught not to blaspheme.
-I don’t exactly know what Paul had in mind with this handing over business but note that (a) he did it, not Jesus, (b) he did it with the intention of teaching them, not condemning them.
+What Paul does say is that “certain men” had shipwrecked their faith and of that number two men had been handed over to Satan so that they might be taught not to blaspheme.
+We may debate what Paul had in mind with this handing over business but note that (a) he did it, not Jesus, (b) he did it with the intention of teaching them, not condemning them.

 In the coming weeks I plan to look at some of the scriptures that have been misused to preach insecurity to the secure, but for now I hope you will agree that there is nothing in 1 Timothy 1 that hints at eternal condemnation for those who are in Christ Jesus.
 Agreed?
 Got your boat back in the water?
 Good.
 Let’s press on.Hymenaeus and Alexander

 Among them are Hymenaeus and Alexander, whom I have handed over to Satan to be taught not to blaspheme.
 (1 Tim 1:20)